math0898/math0898/README.md

 Of course Java has it's downfalls at which point I turn to C++.
 C++ contains a lot of the features I'm familar with in Java whilst having higher performance overall.

+### TypeScript (Beginner)

+TypeScript really surprised me on how much I had written with it on GitHub.
+Since Screeps was the only place I've used TypeScript and so I don't feel comfortable putting anything above beginner for it, however I'm fairly familiar with the type checking provided by TypeScript.

 ### C (Beginner)

 Finally when nessicary I can use C to program at a system level.